CSCphilip/brilliantwear/README.md

 ### External APIs used:

-- OpenAI API
+- OpenAI
-- PostNord API
+- PostNord
-- PayPal API
+- PayPal

 ## Tasks to build a complete online clothing shop and go live